berndporr/cmake_hello_world/README.md

 ```
 which multiplies anything with 5!

-Then a unit test tests this function if it really can do it.
+Then a unit test tests this function if it really can do it,

-And finally there a program using this amazing function!
+and finally there is a program using this amazing function called `helloworld`.

 ## How to use